LedgerHQ/app-u2f/README.md

 # blue-app-u2f
-FIDO U2F Application for Ledger Blue
+FIDO U2F Application for Ledger Blue and Nano S

 This application implements a U2F Authenticator for Ledger Blue - missing an integration guide and a few power management cleanups.